A unifying Bayesian framework for adversarial robustness: Related Work

-Complementary to these are reactive defenses.
-The subfield of \emph{adversarial purification} aims to remove perturbations from a corrupted input before classification, focusing on restoring a single ``clean'' input for a non-Bayesian model, rather than propagating the uncertainty about the original input through a Bayesian posterior.
-Among these strategies, we find \textit{model-agnostic} ones, where the purifier is a generative model trained only on clean data, which purifies an input by projecting it back to the learned data manifold, independent of the downstream predictive model.
-A prime example uses diffusion models to iteratively denoise the input to find a likely clean predecessor \citep{nie2022diffusion}.
-In contrast, \textit{model-guided} strategies leverage the downstream predictive model parameters to actively shape the purification.
-Instead of just seeking a plausible clean instance, it seeks one that the specific predictive model is likely to predict correctly.
+Complementary to these are \emph{reactive defenses}.
+The subfield of \emph{adversarial purification} (AP) aims to remove perturbations from corrupted input before classification, focusing on restoring a single ``clean'' input for a non-Bayesian model, rather than propagating the uncertainty about the original input through a posterior.
+In \textit{model-agnostic} AP strategies, a generative model trained on clean data is used to purify inputs by projecting them back to the learned data manifold, independent of the downstream predictive model.
+A prime example \citep{nie2022diffusion} uses diffusion models to iteratively denoise the input to find a likely clean predecessor.
+In contrast, \textit{model-guided} strategies leverage downstream predictive model parameters to actively shape purification.
+Instead of just seeking a plausible clean instance, they seek one that the specific predictive model is likely to predict correctly.
 For instance, {\em Atop} \citep{lin2024adversarial} uses the classifier gradients to guide a generative process, steering it towards high-confidence regions of the model decision boundary.
-Another key reactive strategy is RS \citep{cohen2019certified}.
+Another key strategy is RS \citep{cohen2019certified}.
 Instead of deterministically purifying an input, it constructs a new, certifiably robust classifier by predicting the majority vote of a base classifier over several noisy versions of the input.
-While not Bayesian, RS is inherently probabilistic, as it smooths the decision boundary convolving it with a noise distribution.
-It serves as a crucial conceptual bridge towards uncertainty-aware defenses, though in its standard form, it does not involve posterior inference over model parameters.
+Although not Bayesian, RS is inherently probabilistic, as it smooths the decision boundary by convolving it with a noise distribution, bridging towards uncertainty-aware defenses, though in its standard form it does not involve posterior inference over model parameters.